romeerez/orchid-orm/docs/src/guide/columns-overview.md

 ## Add custom columns

-It's possible to define custom columns, they can have some special behavior or meaning, or just for simplicity.
+It's possible to define custom columns, they can have a special behavior or a meaning, or to simply serve as an alias.

 For example, we can add `id` column which would be an alias to `identity().primaryKey()` or `uuid().primaryKey()`: